 Blue Spring Heritage Center Lodging

-5 Ojo Inn Bed & Breakfast has 9 rooms between two historic homes and two cottages in the historic district of Eureka Springs.
+5 Ojo Inn Bed & Breakfast has 9 guest rooms between two historic homes and two cottages in the historic district of Eureka Springs.
 Every guest enjoys an elegant, three-course breakfast each morning at our Eureka Springs B&B. Let us be your home away from home during your Eureka Springs getaway – you’ll be so very glad you did!
 Book your stay at 5 Ojo Inn Bed & Breakfast today!